Cody vs Launchable

 What each tool can accept (input) and produce (output) — text, image, audio, video, code.

-Cody offers a free plan with essential features and paid plans for advanced capabilities.
+Offers a free tier with basic features and paid plans for enhanced capabilities and team use.

 -